Here are some notes concerning the book

 Really?
 Outside the wire?
 For a bare wire in vacuum, that must mean the steering charge must be in the vacuum space.
 For an insulated wire, that must mean that the steering charge are somewhere inside the insulator.

 Compare this with item 106 and with item 107.

 That’s some seriously backwards logic.
 It would be OK to say that incompressibility would imply that the density is constant.
 However, the converse does not hold; there are lots of ways a compressible fluid could have a non-changing density.

 Also note that on the previous page, i.e. page 755, it says «the mobile electron sea behaves rather like an ideal gas».
 You can’t have it both ways; either it’s incompressible or it’s a gas, one or the other.

 As it turns out, I’m pretty sure the electron sea in (say) copper acts like a degenerate Fermi gas with a pressure in excess of 100,000 bar.
 I’m pretty sure it expands to fill whatever container it’s in.
 The fact that its density doesn’t change is not evidence that the gas is incompressible.
 All it really means is that the size of the container hasn’t changed, and any relevant change in the number of electrons is only a small percentage change.

 This is bogus reasoning in support of a false conclusion.
-It is absolutely routine for metal objects to have unbalanced charges.
+It is absolutely routine for metal objects to have unbalanced amounts of charge.
 This is where capacitance comes from, including both purpose-built capacitors and parasitic capacitances.
-And not all the charges are «somewhere else».
+And not all the charge is «somewhere else».